maxmalkin/sdiff/README.md

 **Positional** (default): Compares arrays element-by-element by index.
 Fast but shows misleading changes when elements are inserted.

-**LCS** (Longest Common Subsequence): Detects true insertions and deletions.
+**LCS**: Detects true insertions and deletions.
 Better for arrays where elements may be added or removed in the middle.

 ```bash
 # Example: [1, 2, 3] → [1, 4, 2, 3]